wmc-beedle/How-are-you-feeling/README.md

 This dataset is broken up into two different kind of measurments: categorical and continuous.
 For our purposes at this moment, we will just need a subset of the categorical emotions.

-# Classifiers
-## Haar-Cascade
-I chose to use the Haar-Cascade Classifiers found in OpenCV to be able to reliably pull faces out of different images.
-The current focus of the model was just to detect the emotion of the faces given, however, further down the road I would like to revisit this to replace it with

 # CNN
 ![Example_CNN](Images/Face-Recognition-CNN-Architecture.png)